 If you have clients in the Netherlands, you have to comply with Dutch VAT rules.
 VAT is administered by the Tax and Customs Administration (Belastingdienst Nederland), the tax collection and customs service of the government of the Netherlands.

 The standard VAT rate in the Netherlands is 21%, with reduced rates of 9% and 0% applied based on the products you sell.
-This guide includes everything you, as a freelancer, need to know about VAT in the Netherlands in a nutshell.
-Let's get started!
+Read on to see legal obligations you have when working as a freelancer in Netherlands.

 The Dutch government levies three different VAT rates, and freelancers must charge the amount that applies to their products and services.